DKFN/Swirl-GraphQL-Subject/README.md

     - How to query the server ?
     - What can I query ?
 (Schema in details)
     - A note about using variables, simply
-    - Error handling
+    - TODO : Error handling
     - Schema in details
     - Going further
         - Using dev tools and postman to debug
-        - Bonus : Build your own strates !
+        - TODO Bonus : Build your own strates !
-        - Bonus : Implement search !
+        - TODO Bonus : Implement search !
-        - Variables substitution
-        - Pagination
-        - Getting Schema definition via a query
- - Simple frontend boilerplate
+- JQuery Reference: Architecture and Code exmplanations
-    - Code explanations
+- ReactJS Reference: Architecture and Code exmplanations

 ## Terminologies